LincRead/traffic-lights-sim/README.md

 - To warn incoming traffic about the change, yellow lights will be displayed 30 seconds before the lights change to red.
 - The simulation resets itself after running for 30 minutes.

-it switching to red.

 ##### 30x button settings applied:

-The simulation also includes a 30x button to speeed things up:
 - Traffic lights will change every 10 seconds.
 - Yellow lights are displayed for 1 second.
 - The simulation resets itself after running for 1 minute.

+##### A note on traffic and yellow lights

-Cars pass through stop areas if already colliding with one when the light turns yellow.
-This ensures all cars can pass safely even with the 30x speed settings applied.
+Cars continue through stop areas if already colliding with one when the light turns yellow.
+This simulates real traffic behaviour and ensures all cars can continue or stop safely, even when the 30x speed settings are applied.

 ### What did I write?